jandubois/rancher-desktop-rdx-fleet/docs/background/appco-help/reference-guides/postgresql.md

 ```

-Prometheus metrics can be scrapped now:
+Prometheus metrics can be scraped now:

 ```